A Paradise for Children

-Through parent-teacher meetings, an intense exchange is enabled between both parties, which has a positive effect on the care of the child.
-Parent-teacher conferences take place at least twice a year and always include educational topics.
+Through parent-teacher meetings, an intense exchange is enabled between both parties which has a positive effect on the care of the child.
+Parent-teacher nights also take place at least twice a year and always include educational topics.

-Individual parent-teacher meetings will be held at each birthday of the child, as well as after the acclimation phase in the form of a reflection meeting.
+Individual parent-teacher meetings will be held around each birthday of the child, as well as after the acclimation phase in the form of a reflection meeting.